Whether you have a toddler, preschooler or young school-aged child, involve him in a variety of different activities.

 If your child is younger than 5, be sure to give him age-appropriate games and supervise him during use.

-The AAP also recommends you set guidelines for your child and the Internet.
-These guidelines include making sure your child:
+Set guidelines for your child and the Internet.
+Make sure your child:

 - understands that people online may not always be who they say they are